 However, an MRI will only help strengthen the case if you’re not at fault and have received injuries affecting your life.
 Sometimes there is not enough coverage under the insurance policy limit for an MRI, property damage, and out-of-pocket expenses.
 But bad back pain and disability are best captured by advanced imaging methods.
 Whether PIP pays is something we have to deal with later.
 To get the total value of your case, you must prove your herniated disc or other car crash back injury, knee injury, etc., is from damaged structures inside your body.
 If not, you’ll receive a lowball offer and probably have to sue the other driver.

 Whether it is an auto accident or medical malpractice, an MRI is functional in situations where the injuries from an accident are evident from the MRI scan images, like soft tissue injury.
 For example, a brain injury after a car accident showing up on an MRI can increase the settlement value of that car accident case.

 An MRI can also reveal other injuries you may not recognize since their symptoms may not appear until a couple of days later.
 For example, you may claim a hand injury after an accident, but upon an MRI scan, you may also have a spinal injury.
 If you only file a claim for a hand injury, you will be unable to file a claim for a spinal injury once you sign the settlement agreement.

-In many car accident cases, injured victims often wait for their insurers to recommend an MRI scan.
+Injured victims often wait for their insurers to recommend an MRI scan in many car accident cases.
 However, prolonging treatment for injuries will work against you.
 By delaying medical examination, you allow the other insurance company to argue that the delayed treatment resulted in injuries rather than the accident itself, limiting the amount of compensation you receive.